dcoy/Learning-Python/README.md

 ### Learning Python

 This is the repository where I'm logging what I learn with Python 3.
-I am using [Think Python 2](http://greenteapress.com/wp/think-python-2e/).
+I am using [Think Python 2](http://greenteapress.com/wp/think-python-2e/) by Green Tea Press.

 I will also be creating scripts to interact with